Michael-AUG/website/sabbath.markdown

 **Please note that if I have been preaching today, I will post my sermon on this website tomorrow.
 Please check back then.
 God bless.
 Michael**

+*If you are seeing this message and today is not Sunday, please try emptying your cache, closing your web browser, and reloading the page*

 <br> <br>
 ![Sabbath](/media/sabbath.jpg)
 <br>*Image courtesy of Crosswalk.com*